christophertoomberg/conway/README.md

 ### Further TODO's for this project

-- [ ] Fit the game nicely on screen
+- [x] Fit the game nicely on screen
 - [ ] Allow the user to draw with the mouse a starting shape
 - [x] Deploy the game
 - [ ] Make each cell an object to keep track of its state? + visualization
 - [ ] Floating point instead of 0s and 1s
 - [ ] Circles?
+- [ ] Grid swapping for better performance, not creating a new instance every iteration